-The digital Tone Generator is also locked to the master clock, so the 48 KHz AES output will be synchronous to the video outputs.
-In NTSC there are exactly 8008 audio samples in every 5 video frames.
+The Tone Generator is also locked to the master clock or the external reference, so the 48 KHz AES output will be synchronous to the video outputs.
+In NTSC there are exactly 8008 audio samples in every five video frames.
 There will be exactly 1920 audio samples in every PAL video frame.